b-cancel/service_helper_privacy_policy/assets/privacyPolicy.md

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
 The information that I request will be retained on your device and is not collected by me in any way.

+**Location Collection and Use**

+For a better experience, we might request your location.

+Your location will be used to
+1. show you your live location on the map
+2. record a home at your location

+Your location is never collected in any way.

+The location of all the homes you recorded is saved locally on your own device.
+At any time you can delete this information by clearing the Records.
+At any time you can remove location access or restrict it by going into your settings.

 **Log Data**

 I want to inform you that whenever you use my Service, in a case of an error in the app I collect data and information (through third party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing my Service, the time and date of your use of the Service, and other statistics.